opral/monorepo/README.md

 Inlang turns your git repository into the single source of truth for localization.
 Increase i18n and localization productivity with dev tools, an editor to manage translations, and automation via CI/CD:

-- [x] no synchronization pipelines required.
+- [x] no hosting, accounts, and synchronization required.
+- [x] use git workflows like pull requests.
 - [x] automation via CI/CD.
 - [x] avoid silos between developers and translators.